 2. Chatbots and Messaging

-Perhaps the most obvious way artificial intelligence can be deployed by those within the hospitality industry is for front-facing customer service.
+Perhaps the most obvious way artificial intelligence can be deployed by those within the hospitality sector is for front-facing customer service.
 In particular, the technology has been shown to be extremely effective when it comes to direct messaging and online chat services, responding to simple questions or requests.

 For example, AI chatbots have been utilised on social media platforms, allowing customers to ask questions and get almost instantaneous responses, 24 hours a day, seven days a week.
 This is invaluable to hotels, because it provides the type of response times that are almost impossible to maintain with human-to-human interaction.